 What Is DCF?

-DCF is the name of a state agency that is responsible for child protection.
-It may go by different names (such as Child Protective Services (CPS)) depending on where you are.
+DCF is the name of a state agency that is responsible for the child welfare system.
+Depending on where you are, it may go by different names, such as Child Protective Services (CPS).

-FindLaw has more information about suing CPS in the article linked here and a blog about suing CPS for emotional distress linked here.
+FindLaw has more information about suing CPS in an article about suing the Department of Social Services and a blog about suing CPS for emotional distress.
 In this article, we focus on claims against DCF that arise out of alleged abuse or neglect.

 How Many DCF Maltreatment Cases Are There?